drozdowsky/django-tracking-model/README.md

 # Django Tracking Model / DTM 🏁
-Track changes made to your model"s instance.
+Track changes made to your model's instance fields.
 Changes are cleared on save.
-This package is intented to be used mainly with [signals](https://seddonym.me/2018/05/04/django-signals/).
+This package works well with [signals](https://seddonym.me/2018/05/04/django-signals/).
 Mutable fields (e.g. JSONField) are not handled with deepcopy to keep it fast and simple.
 Meant to be [model_utils](https://github.com/jazzband/django-model-utils)'s FieldTracker fast alternative.